 Each page of the speakbook has 14 or 15 blank sections on which you can write your own text.
 In order that the user can move between the different pages, we have created the 'home' page.
 This is found at the front of the book, and is marked with a black 'HOME' tab at the edge of the page.
 The idea is that you write the 7 phrases you use the most on this page, as it is the page you always start on.
-Also, on 8 of the blank strips you write links to the other 8 blank double pages.
+Also, on 8 of the coloured strips you write links to the other 8 blank double pages.
 These should be the parts of your life that require a more in depth set of phrases, these might be areas like bathtime, or going out in the car.
 On the left is an example of a possible layout for the 'HOME' page.
 The 8 words in bold capital letters are links to double page spreads elsewhere in the book.
-What you do is, you find a blank page and write, for instance, 'BED' on the edge tab, then on the strips you write the 14 phrases most relevant to your bedtime routine.
-Then you repeat cold tea! too hot of coffee 36 6 love Cupo 2 8 Cup 8000 DO0 CLOTHING BATHTIME TOILET MEALS DRINKS Ø × 5 × 3 this process for the other 7 links, until your book is full.
+What you do is, you find a blank page and write, for instance, 'BED' on the edge tab, then on the coloured strips you write the 14 phrases most relevant to your bedtime routine.
+Then you repeat this process for the other 7 links, until your book is full.
 If you make a mistake, or want to change a phrase, then just wipe it off with a damp cloth and start again.